galDru/SupermarketManagementSystem/README.md

 # SupermarketManagementSystem
 Supermarket Management System in C to display the inventory of items in a store / shop.
-The inventory maintains details such as name, price, quantity. specific functions: establish inventory information, display all information, shopping cart, settlement, exit the system, etc.
+The inventory maintains details such as name, price, quantity. the management system is built to establish inventory information, display all information, shopping cart, settlement, exit the system, etc.